pawatsethaput/OpenBank/REST-API-V1.1.md

 #Accounts

 <span id="accounts"></span>
-### GET /banks/BANK_ID/accounts
+**GET /banks/BANK_ID/accounts**

 Baseline

-Information returned includes the list of the accounts for a BANK_ID
+Returns accounts held at BANK_ID that the user has access to.

-* If the user is authenticated via OAuth, he will get the list of accounts he has access to at the bank specified by BANK_ID.
-Otherwise the list will contains only the public accounts.
+If the user is not authenticated via OAuth, the list will contains only the accounts providing a public view.
-* The same idea applies to the "views_available" field : if the user is authenticated he will get views that he has access to, otherwise just the public ones.

 JSON: